NafimAhmed/rating-bar-flutter/README.md

 ## Additional information

+TODO: In this package, user can create a fully customizable rating bar, for this reason the app will be light weight and all the device can easily support it

-TODO: Tell users more about the package: where to find more information, how to contribute to the package, how to file issues, what response they can expect from the package authors, and more.
+[//]: # (Tell users more about the package: where to find more information, how to)

+[//]: # (contribute to the package, how to file issues, what response they can expect)

+[//]: # (from the package authors, and more.)